 Not long ago we wrote about some of the things you might not know about marble.
-That blog has been very popular, so we thought we’d follow it up with a look at another fantastic kitchen worktop material — quartz.
+That blog has been very popular, so we thought we’d follow it up 7 things you did not know about quartz countertops.

 - Quartz worktops are engineered

-Although quartz itself is a naturally occurring mineral, quartz kitchen worktops are actually engineered.
+Although quartz itself is a naturally occurring mineral, quartz countertops are actually engineered.
 By mixing crushed natural stone (including quartz) with resin polymers, you get an extremely durable worktop that can mimic almost any stone type out there.

 - Quartz doesn’t need sealant